PlayForm/Convert/README.md

 };
 ```

-If your path is different than `dist` be sure to update it accordingly:
+If your path is different than Astro `outDir` be sure to update it accordingly:

 ```ts
 import img from "astro-convert";